BrainardLab/preregistrations/README.md

 * [2021-02-17 Test Reciprocity and Reliability of the Cone Optoretinogram](https://osf.io/sk78u/).
 This preregistration is not yet public.
 It provided preliminary data that informed the 2021-08-30 preregistration below.
 * [2021-08-30 Measuring Cone Optoretinogram Reciprocity and Repeatability using Adaptive Optics Scanning Laser Opthalmoscope](https://osf.io/xufdh/) - This preregistration is not yet public.
+* [2021-09-15 Addendum on light power](https://osf.io/uah7m/) - This preregistration is not yet public.

 ## Adaptive Optics Image Quality